Frequently Asked Questions for students considering the Integrative Engineering program

 Q. What is the systems thinking component?

-A. Systems thinking is a holistic approach that emphasizes the connections/interconnections between the various components of a system, and how those interactions may impact the way it behaves.
+A. Systems thinking is a holistic approach that emphasizes understanding the connections/interconnections between the various components of a system, and how those interactions may impact the way it behaves.
 Systems thinking provides a common language for understanding and modeling diverse applications across various fields both within and outside of engineering.
 The program includes a sequence of three core courses (ES 103, ES 201, ES 30x) that focus on this approach.

 Q. How do the requirements of the program compare with those of the other engineering programs?